-- electric vehicle charging points (EVCPs) in accordance with the current Milton Keynes Parking Standards, and provide a forward thinking approach.
-For locations of rapid and fast charging points see policy CT6 D.' - 2.3.12 Policy INF1 Delivering Infrastructure states "A. New development that generates a demand for infrastructure, facilities and resources will only be permitted if the necessary on and off-site infrastructure required to support and mitigate the impact of that development is either: 1.
+- 2.3.12 Policy INF1 Delivering Infrastructure states "A. New development that generates a demand for infrastructure, facilities and resources will only be permitted if the necessary on and off-site infrastructure required to support and mitigate the impact of that development is either: 1.
 Already in place; or, 2.
 There is a reliable mechanism in place to ensure that infrastructure, facilities and resources will be delivered in the most appropriate places and at the earliest opportunity, to the required minimum high standards demanded by this Council and its partners.
 This might include improvements for highway schemes such as bus and rail provisions and enhancement for walking and cycling facilities, or the provision of improved and better connected green infrastructure, local health, shopping and recreational facilities."
 (See full Policy in Plan:MK) - 2.3.13 Policy CC1 (Public Art) states "A. The provision of public art and cultural activity can not only enhance the environment but also create a wide variety of other important benefits such as: 1.
 Improving the quality of life for local people.
 2. Creating a local distinctiveness and a sense of place.
 3. Enriching the cultural life of Milton Keynes and raise its profile.
 4. Providing a focus and stimulus for tourism.
-B. A minimum of 0.5% of the gross development cost of proposals for 11 or more dwellings or non-residential development of 1,000sqm or more should, subject to viability, be allocated towards cultural wellbeing.
-This includes public art that enhances the cultural offer
+B. A minimum of 0.5% of the gross development cost of proposals for 11 or more dwellings or non-residential development of 1,000sqm or more

-- and appearance of the development, its surroundings and Milton Keynes as a whole, and engaging local residents throughout."

-- 2.3.14 Policy ER9 (Character and Function of the Shopping Hierarchy) designates Bletchley as a town centre which will cater for the daily and weekly convenience and comparison shopping and service needs of its catchment population.
-As such Bletchley is a second-tier centre in the retail hierarchy of town centres within the Borough of Milton Keynes Planning permission will be granted for additional retail development within the primary shopping areas of existing 'town centres' as defined in national policy, and for other main town centre uses appropriate within town centres such as leisure and entertainment.

-- 2.3.15 Policy ER16 (Hotel and Visitor

-Accommodation) states that new hotel and

-other purpose-built visitor accommodation

-will be allowed in CMK town and district

-centres, either as a single use or part of

-mixed use development opportunities.

-- 2.3.16 Policy ER18 (Non-retail Uses on Ground Floors in Town Centres) identifies the interior of the Brunel Centre and the front of the former Sainsbury's as a primary frontage.
+- should, subject to viability, be allocated towards cultural wellbeing.
+This includes public art that enhances the cultural offer and appearance of the development, its surroundings and Milton Keynes as a whole, and engaging local residents throughout." - 2.3.14 Policy ER9 (Character and Function of the Shopping Hierarchy) designates Bletchley as a town centre which will cater for the daily and weekly convenience and comparison shopping and service needs of its catchment population.
+As such Bletchley is a second-tier centre in the retail hierarchy of town centres within the Borough of Milton Keynes.
+Planning permission will be granted for additional retail development within the primary shopping areas of existing 'town centres' as defined in national policy, and for other main town centre uses appropriate within town centres such as leisure and entertainment. - 2.3.15 Policy ER16 (Hotel and Visitor Accommodation) states that new hotel and other purpose-built visitor accommodation will be allowed in CMK town and district centres, either as a single use or part of mixed use development opportunities.
+The Council will also support the provision of new hotels and visitor accommodation to serve visitor attractions within the city. - 2.3.16 Policy ER17 (Tourism, Visitor and Cultural Destinations) states that culture and tourism development should be located first within town centres. - 2.3.17 Policy ER18 (Non-retail Uses on Ground Floors in Town Centres) identifies the interior of the Brunel Centre and the front of the former Sainsbury's as a primary frontage.
 Within these primary frontages additional non-retail uses may be acceptable within a block of properties, subject to the frontages of all non-retail uses in that block not exceeding 45% of the total frontage of that block.